Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 To this end, we first recall the representation using the discrete Green functions

-Now let $S'$ and~$S''$ be open squares such that $S''\subset S\subset D\subset S'$ and that~$x$ is in the center of their discrete counterparts~$S_N'$ and~$S_N''$.
-The natural monotonicity of the Green function in the underlying set yields

-In light of the logarithmic asymptotic for the Green function, the right-hand side is bounded by a quantity that depends only on the ratio of side-lengths of~$S'$ and~$S''$.
-As~$\overline S\subset A$, this ratio is bounded uniformly in~$x\in S_N$. \end{proofsect}
+Now let $S'$ and~$S''$ be open squares such that $S''\subseteq S\subseteq D\subseteq S'$ and that~$x$ is in the center of their discrete counterparts~$S_N'$ and~$S_N''$.
+The natural monotonicity of the Green function in the underlying set bounds \eqref{E:3.16uai} by $G_{S_N'}(x,x)-G_{S_N''}(x,x)$, In light of the logarithmic asymptotic for the Green function, this is bounded by a quantity that depends only on the ratio of side-lengths of~$S'$ and~$S''$.
+As~$\overline S\subseteq A$, this ratio is bounded uniformly in~$x\in S_N$. \end{proofsect}

 \begin{proofsect}{Proof of Proposition~\ref{lem:5}} The argument here is fairly analogous to those used in the previous proof: For a square~$S$ of integer side-length, the claim boils down to Theorem~1.1 of Ding and Zeitouni~\cite{DZ}.
-Thanks to \eqref{E:2.7}, it then extends to any~$D\subset S$ as well. \end{proofsect}
+Thanks to \eqref{E:2.7}, it then extends to any~$D\subseteq S$ as well. \end{proofsect}

 \begin{proofsect}{Proof of Proposition~\ref{lem:6}} We first recall that, by Lemma~3.8 of Bramson, Ding and Zeitouni~\cite{BDingZ}, for unit-square domain $S_1$ and any $A\subset(0,N)^2\cap\Z^2$, we have